butaev/Computational-methods/README.md

 ***Method of decomposition matrix:***

-QRDecomposition(A, Q, R) is decomposition of a matrix A into a product A = QR of an orthogonal matrix Q and an upper triangular matrix R.
+QRDecomposition is decomposition of a matrix A into a product A = QR of an orthogonal matrix Q and an upper triangular matrix R.

 ***Methods for finding eigenvalues of matrix to within epsilon:***

-QRAlgorithm(A, eps) use qr decomposition.
+QRAlgorithm use qr decomposition for solve problem.

-BisectionMethod(A, eps) algorithm which uses the bisection method to find eigenvalues of matrix A. In this algorithm is used two main functions:
+BisectionMethod algorithm which uses the bisection method to find eigenvalues of matrix A. In this algorithm is used two main functions:
 	NumLeftValues(a, A) return number of eigenvalues A less than a, SearchValues(a, b, eps,  A) Return eigenvalues A between a and b.